 So, this applies each Sprint.

 And this applies in changing from waterfall to Scrum.

 So, Vodde and Larman, at a high level, are helping you discover all the stupid “truths” you currently think are right.
 And helping give you a means to gently convince others that their strongly held truths are just plain wrong.

 A respected colleagues says: Assume half of what you “know” is wrong.
 Seems good advice.

 I think: There will never come a day when we are finished rooting out stupidity.
 In ourselves (so be a bit compassionate), in any one person, and certainly in the whole team and the larger firm culture.
-Toyota has gone further: they are rooting out stupidity in the flow of value from one firm to another.
+Toyota has gone further: they are rooting out stupidity in the flow of value across all the firm in a value flow.